millinon/jump.wtf/README.md

 ## Setup

 If you want to set up your own version of jump.wtf, you need to have an AWS account with access to S3 and DynamoDB at a bare minimum.
 I also include access to CloudFront, to provide a CDN for user-uploaded files, and Glacier, to automatically save backups of uploaded files.
-Credentials for this user need to be in `p/aws.json`, following the example provided by `p/aws.json.example`.
+Credentials for this user need to be in `www/config/aws.json`, following the example provided by `www/config/aws.json.example`.

-You need to have a web server set up so that it can statically serve the files in `/h`, and so that it can forward certain requests with the `*.hh` files by proxy to HHVM.
-Refer to the files in `conf/`.
+You need to have a web server set up so that it can statically serve the files in `www/htdocs`, and so that it can forward certain requests with the `*.hh` files by proxy to HHVM.
+Refer to the files in `www/config/`.

+It is important to note that the only files that are served statically are in the `www/htdocs` directory - no other files should be accessible from the Internet.
+I was previously making this distinction by checking the prefix of the URI against `/htdocs/`, but I decided that it makes far more sense to distinguish static files by subdomain, and serving all other requests through `main.hh`.

 At some point in the future, this project may have some sort of script to automate the setup process.